-This UTM data can be associated with a Call Tracking Number or a Pool of numbers, so when a website visitor calls you, this data will be associated with their Call when the lead is created in Law Ruler.
+This UTM data can be associated with a Call Tracking Number or a Pool of numbers, so when a website visitor calls you, this data will be associated with their Call when the lead is created in Legal CRM.

 Want to learn more about How to Structure UTM Parameters?

 An example of UTM parameters is highlighted in the URL below in blue: